Award-winning Business Leader,

 Whenever I would receive an intuitive nudge, I would act upon it.
 Each time that I did, it resulted in me making progress towards my personal and professional goals.
 Because of my continuous investment in my personal development and leadership, today, I have deepened my understanding of the practices, habits and strategies which empowered someone like me from humble beginnings to defy the odds and achieve levels of professional success that seemed impossible.

-This is what I know for sure, in order for each of us to live our greatness out loud, we need the mindsets, habits and skills that will support our progress and success.
-We need to be connected with wise people who can provide us with advice that helps us to be more intentional and strategic towards our goals.
+This is what I know for sure, in order for each of us to live our greatness out loud, we have to develop and grow our self-leadership.
+It is our ability to develop the mindsets, habits, and skills that enable us to nurture the inner game necessary to stay on our game and make progress and build momentum toward the achievement of our goals and desired level of success.
+It is vital to our progress that we are connected with wise people who can provide us with advice, support and accountability in order for us to be more intentional and strategic towards our goals.
 We need people who believe in us and want to see us win so they hold us accountable for doing what we say we'll do.

 We need to immerse ourselves in environments with people who have both a growth and an abundance mindset because they will pour into us believing in their hearts that they cannot out-give the Source of infinite supply.
 We need people in our lives who have achieved the levels of success that we want to accomplish and more.

 I needed people in my life who served as catalysts for expanding my perspective about my spiritual identity, personal power, and leadership.
-They helped me to dismantle many of the limiting beliefs that had influenced me to live below my potential for years.
+Coupled with my faith, they helped me to dismantle many of the limiting beliefs that had influenced me to live below my potential for years.
 They provided me with the support, mentorship, and sponsorship necessary during my corporate career to strategically prepare and position myself to acquire stretch opportunities and next-level promotions.

 My future self of becoming an award-winning leader was being held hostage by the narratives that I believed were true about someone like me with my past.